2025 Event agenda

 roundtable 1

-new sepsis legislation & Policy: what they mean for hospitals nationwide
+new sepsis legislation & Policies: what they mean for hospitals nationwide

 Roundtable 2